In This Article

 Hemp and cannabis strain pairing, in our humble opinion, is better done by following your nose.

 In other words, decide which terpenes are most desirable to you and then choose both your hemp and cannabis strains to compliment your ideal terpene blend, whether it be invigorating and uplifting, or to help you relax and shut off from the world.
+Learn more about Indica and Sativa hemp flower here.

 If you don’t pair your strains in this way, then you run the risk of each of the strain’s terpenes actually working against each other, potentially negating that part of the user experience.